-Abstract- Literature on camel milk market channel choices has been thin, especially in pro-poor pastoral/agro-pastoral area of sub-Saharan Africa, as a result its prudent to note that none of past studies identified factors affecting camel milk market channel choices in Eastern Ethiopia even though camel milk market access is pivotal to transform livelihood of people who live in arid and semi-arid areas of Ethiopia.
-Therefore, the study seeks to determine factors influencing camel milk marketing channel choice in Gursume and Babile districts of Eastern Ethiopia, with the aim of enhancing camel milk competitiveness.
-Data were collected from 92 camel milk producers' pastoral/agro-pastoralist by using two-stage stratified sampling.
-Multinomial Logit model was employed for analyzing data.
-Multinomial Logit model result indicated that, compared to assembler market channel outlet (base channel), the likelihood of accessing consumer market outlet was higher among pastoral/agro-pastoral who have higher educational level, better livestock extension services, better milk market information and higher income from none dairy source.
-The likelihood of accessing commission man milk marketing channel choice was higher for households who wanted better milk price offered by commission agent as compared to the base channel.
-Compared to accessing assembler market outlet, the likelihood of accessing retailer milk market outlet was higher for those who have better dairy extension services and for those who were far away from milk market.
-The study reveals to exploit the indigenous social capital of pastoral/ agro-pastoral to enhance milk marketing supply chain, in addition strengthening the formal institution (such as education, livestock extension and develop milk collecting cooperatives) to increase the competitiveness of camel milk market in semi-arid areas of Ethiopia and sub-Saharan Africa in general.
+Literature on camel milk market channel choices has been thin, especially in pro poor 9 pastoral/agro-pastoral area of sub-Saharan Africa, as a result its prudent to note that none of 10 past studies identified factors affecting camel milk market channel choices in Eastern Ethiopia 11 even though camel milk market access is pivotal to transform livelihood of people who live in 12 arid and semi-arid areas of Ethiopia.
+Therefore, the study seeks to determine factors 13 influencing camel milk marketing channel choice in Gursume and Babile districts of Eastern 14 Ethiopia, with the aim of enhancing camel milk competiveness.
+Data was collected from 92 15 camel milk producers? pastoral/agro-pastoralist by using two stage stratified sampling.
+16 Multinomial Logit mode was employed for analyzing data.
+Multinomial Logit model result 17 indicated that, compared to assembler market channel outlet (base channel), the likelihood of 18 accessing consumer market outlet was higher among pastoral/agro-pastoral who have higher 19 educational level, better livestock extension services, better milk market information and 20 higher income from none dairy source.
+The likelihood of accessing commission man milk 21 marketing channel choice was higher for households who wanted better milk price offered by 22 commission agent as compared to the base channel.
+Compared to accessing assembler market 23 outlet, likelihood of accessing retailer milk market outlet was higher for those who have better 24 dairy extension services and for those who were far away from milk market.
+The study reveals 25 to exploit the indigenous social capital of pastoral/ agro-pastoral to enhance milk marketing 26 supply chain, in addition to strengthening the formal institution (such as education, livestock 27 extension and develop milk collecting cooperatives) to increase the competitiveness of camel 28 milk market in semi-arid areas of Ethiopia and sub-Saharan Africa in general.
+29 thiopia is one of the richest countries in livestock inventory both regarding number and diversity.
+However, the benefit obtained from it is low as compared to other African countries.
+The livestock subsector comprised 24% of agricultural GDP between the year 1995/96 and 2005/06, and is a source of livelihood for 60 to 70% of

-Keywords: camel milk, marketing channels, multinomial logit, pastoralist.
+31 Index terms- camel milk, marketing channels, multinomial logit, pastoralist.

-I. Introduction
+32 1 I. Introduction